cs212/lectures/Comprehensive/README.md

 If you are a Mac user, you can create a `tunnel.command` file with the SSH command you should use and give the file execute privileges.
 Then, you should be able to double-click the file to run the command.

 If you are a Windows user, you need to setup the tunnel (or port forwarding) using a program like Putty.
 (Search for "Putty Port Forwarding" to find several guides.)

+## Security Notes

+Nothing we do regarding security will be effective unless we use encrypted communication between the client browser and the web server.
+For this, you should be using HTTPS instead of HTTP.

+Unless you are a security expert, I always recommend you use a package designed by security professionals for handling sensitive information (like username and passwords).
+However, there are some best practices guides out there.
+See the [OWASP](https://www.owasp.org/index.php/About_OWASP) [Password Storage Cheat Sheet](https://www.owasp.org/index.php/Password_Storage_Cheat_Sheet) for an example.